ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-777/index.md

 ### Decimals {#decimals}

-The standard also improves the confusion around `decimals` in ERC-20.
-Thus, making development a bit easier.
+The standard also solves the confusion around `decimals` caused in ERC-20.
+This clarity improves the developer experience.

 ### Backwards compatibility with ERC-20 {#backwards-compatibility-with-erc-20}